IngaFeick/logstash-filter-yield/README.md

 ## Configuration

 * source 				: name of the field that the filter should split on.
 Must be an array and contain objects (will not work on string arrays e.g.)
-* copy					: list of field names that should be copied into the new events (in the above example this would be "host")
+* copy_fields			: list of field names that should be copied into the new events (in the above example this would be "host")
+* tag 					: a tag to be added to the newly created event (but not to the original event)

 It is recommended to also use the config add_tag so that you can separate the yielded from the original documents and send them to different outputs.
 # TODO example